saltyrtc/saltyrtc-meta/Protocol.md

 Afterwards, a peer MUST check that the 16 byte cookie of the sender has not changed.

+If the message is intended for the server (the destination address is `0x00`) or the message is being received by a client, the peer does the following checks:

-If the peer does not make use of the combined sequence number it does the following checks:
+* In case that the peer does make use of the combined sequence number, it MUST check that the combined sequence number has not reset to `0` if it was greater than `0` before.
+Implementations that use the combined sequence number SHALL ignore the following three checks.
 * In case incrementing the sequence number would not overflow that number, the sequence number MUST be incremented by `1` and the overflow number MUST remain the same.